OHI-Science/bhi/supplement/documents/README.md

 The documents contained in this folder are intended to give more detailed information on how to use the BHI repo to run assessments.
 They break the process into sub-tasks including:

-* `updating_data.md`: gathering data, especially through automated routines, and checking whether new datasets will add value
+* `updating_data.md`: gathering data especially through automated routines, checking whether new datasets will add value
 * `exploring_layers.md`: exploring the data layers and conducting basic checks prior to score calculation
 * `gapfilling.md`: filling data gaps and tracking the occurance and patterns of gapfilling
 * `investigating_uncertainty.md`: investigating uncertainties